Jose01000111/Day-3-Banner-Login-Test-Password-Reset/README.md

 Once the banner was working, I verified that one of the accounts I created yesterday could successfully log in.
 I chose Maria Lopez from the Employees OU and signed into a domain-joined machine using her credentials.  🔐

+# 🛠️ Troubleshooting: Granting RDP Access to Maria Lopez

+Maria couldn’t RDP into CHICAGO-DC01.
+I fixed it by adding her to the Remote Desktop Users group on the server via Computer Management.
+Now she has RDP rights and can connect remotely as needed.

 ## 🔁 I Reset Maria’s Password Through the GUI

 After confirming Maria could log in, I decided to test the password reset process using the GUI.
 I opened Active Directory Users and Computers, found her account under the correct OU, and reset her password to a new secure value.  🔄